mimove/EDEM2425/cloud_intro/end2end/README.md

 ### How to run the analytical layer

-To dowload the clickhouse plugin for metabase run the following
+To dowload the clickhouse plugin for metabase run the following if you are in Mac or Ubuntu

 ```sh
 curl -L -o ./analytical_layer/plugins/clickhouse.metabase-driver.jar https://github.com/ClickHouse/metabase-clickhouse-driver/releases/download/0.9.0/clickhouse.metabase-driver.jar
 ```

+If your are using windows, you can download manually the .jar copying the url `https://github.com/ClickHouse/metabase-clickhouse-driver/releases/download/0.9.0/clickhouse.metabase-driver.jar` in a browser and then moving the dowloaded file into the plugins directory manually.

 Launch the docker-compose
 ```sh